 And how will you know it tastes good without tasting it?

-Tasting and seasoning your food as you go should fast become a regular part of your routine while cooking, regardless of what your recipe says.
-We’re not giving you carte blanche to double dip with your tasting spoon or fork or to dump loads of salt and pepper into everything, but tasting is a critical part of preparing food.
-If you season and taste as you go, the food from your food truck will taste better.
+Tasting your food and seasoning as you go should fast become a regular part of your routine while cooking, regardless of what your recipe says.
+We’re not giving you carte blanche to double dip with your tasting spoon or to dump loads of salt and pepper into everything, but tasting is a critical part of preparing food.
+If you season and taste as you go, the food you serve your customers from your food truck will taste better.